 SaaS used to be centralized by the IT management, but today, with thousands of SaaS apps and solutions available, it’s simply impossible for IT to evaluate and choose the right software solution for each department.
 The amount of SaaS apps and their ease of use has made them decentralized over the departments of the company.
 In 2019, companies will push their departments towards individual SaaS implementation and usage, in order to be even more effective.

 It’s important to note that a decentralized approach can end up in chaos.
 So companies should have a specific SaaS purchase strategy, in order to avoid any confusions.
-For example, there can be a scenario when two departments buy the same software and this ends up in a double purchase.
-There can be another situation when a person who bought software has left the company and the subscription was left with no billing owner.
+For example, there can be a scenario when two departments buy the same software.
+And this ends up in a double purchase.
+There can be another situation when a person who bought software has left the company.
+And the subscription was left with no billing owner.
 Such issues can be a serious problem for companies with over 100 employees.
-That’s why in 2019, enterprises will create a SaaS purchase strategy to map out app-person connections for managing, tracking and securing all the purchases.
+That’s why in 2021, enterprises will create a SaaS purchase strategy to map out app-person connections for managing, tracking and securing all the purchases.

 Start-ups and SaaS Solutions